SystemsGenetics/KINC/README.txt

 levels.
 The file should be named with a .txt extension.

 Step 1: Calculate Pearson Corrleations
-First create a 'Pearson' directory:

-   mkdir Pearson

-Next, use the 'ccm' binary to construct pearson correlations.
+Use the 'ccm' binary to construct pearson correlations.
 The binary can be executed in the following way:

-   ccm <input file> <rows> <cols>
+   ccm <ematrix> <rows> <cols> [<omit_na> <na_val> <hist> <perf> <headers>]

 Where:
-   <input file> is the name of the expression matrix file.
-Do not include the
+    <ematrix>: the file name that contains the expression matrix.
+The rows must
-                .txt extension, just the name.
-   <rows>       the number of measurable units (or rows) in the matrix
+               be genes or probesets and columns are samples.
-   <cols>       the number of samples in the matrix.
-This should be one minus
+    <rows>:    the number of lines in the input file minus the header column if
+               it exists.
-                the actual number of columns because the first column is the probeset name.
+    <cols>:    the number of columns in the input file minus the first column
+               that contains gene names.
+    <omit_na>: set to 1 to ignore missing values.
+Defaults to 0.
+    <na_val>:  a string representing the missing values in the input file
+               (e.g. NA or 0.000).
+    <min_obs>: the minimum number of observations (after missing values removed)
+               that must be present to perform correlation.
+Default is 30.
+    <func>:    a transformation function to apply to elements of the ematrix.
+               Values include: log2 or none.
+Default is none.
+    <hist>:    set to 1 to enable creation of correlation historgram.
+Defaults
+               to 0.
+    <perf>:    set to 1 to enable performance monitoring.
+Defaults to 0.
+    <headers>: set to 1 if the first line contains headers.
+Defaults to 0.

-The 'ccm' binary will create several binary files inside of the 'Pearson' directory.
+The 'ccm' binary will create several binary files inside of a 'Pearson' directory.
 These binary files contain the pair-wise Pearson correlation values for every unit.
+Correlation value is set to NaN if there weren't enough observations to perform the calculation.

 Step 2:  Calculate a Network Threshold